 Permaculture at Te Paranui

-Our One-day Workshop will take you from "I don't understand or know enough about Permaculture or sustainability..." to "I know what it is and I know where to start!”
+Our One-day Workshops will take you from "I don't understand or know enough about Permaculture or sustainability..." to "I know what it is and I know where to start!”

 We are a young Permaculture project, running since 2016, slowly introducing Permaculture systems and elements to our site.